Haris88-stack/-OpenFOAM-Fluid-cases-Project-/README.md

 # -OpenFOAM-Flow-around-cube-Project-
 This repository contains OpenFOAM simulations of fluid flow around a cube.
-The geometrie and meshe were generated using Gmsh, and the simulations investigate flow behavior such as velocity distribution, pressure fields, and wake formation.
+The geometry and mesh were generated using Gmsh, and the simulations investigate flow behavior such as velocity distribution, pressure fields, and wake formation.

 The project includes all necessary case setup files, including mesh definitions, boundary and initial conditions, and solver configurations, allowing for straightforward reproduction and analysis of the results.